-The administrative leader of an educational organization, like any other administrative leader in any other organizations, can not be able to achieve success in his/her work, and to achieve the goals of the organization, unless he/she shows a real commitment to the administrative principles known in the forefront of dealing with his/her subordinates and his staff on the basis of justice and equality.
-This principle has also been confirmed by all administrative schools without exception, who created his own way in practice administrative morality as "organizational justice".
+The administrative leader in the educational organization cannot, like any other in other administrative leader in other organizations, to be able to achieve success in his/her work, and to achieve the goals of the organization, only if he/she shows a real commitment to the administrative principles known in the forefront of dealing with his/her subordinates and his staff on the basis of justice and equality, this principle has also been confirmed by all administrative schools without exception, which took its way in administrative morals under the name of "organizational justice".

-Theme investigated is determined by the following questions:
+The research problem is determined by the following questions:

-- Is there any actual practice of the organizational justice by the administrative leaders in the discussed colleges able to achieve an improvement in the career performance? - What is the level of the efficiency of the workers from the point of view of their leaders?
+- Is there any actual practice of the organizational justice by the administrative leaders in the discussed colleges able to achieve an improvement in the career performance? - What is the level of the functionality of the workers from the point of view of their leaders?